Rowena Galavitz, M.A.

 arts and humanities | literature | religion | art | Mexico | Spain and Spanish America (1600-1850)

-I am a translator, copy editor, instructor, and researcher.
-In my copyediting role, I work with nonfiction texts in the arts and humanities, and some fictional works.
-I also translate literature, mostly women from Latin America, and academic or art history texts from Spanish to English.
+I am a copy editor, translator, instructor, and researcher.
+In my copyediting role, I work with nonfiction texts in the arts and humanities, and some fictional works in both English and Spanish.
+I translate literature, mostly women from Latin America, and academic or art history texts from Spanish to English.

 My translation of "The Seamstresses," Elena Poniatowska's short story about brave women who formed a textile workers' union in Mexico City after the 1985 earthquake, was published by Toad Press in November.
 Find out more here.